Deam Lake State Recreation Area

 Environmental Education opportunities are provided at Deam Lake State Recreation Area.
-An education center is managed by a full-time naturalist.
+An education center is managed by a seasonal naturalist.
 The naturalist hosts a variety of educational sessions throughout the year.
 A fishing derby for children is led by the naturalist as is a digital camera scavenger hunt, a tree identification program, a group hike on Trail 4 to Lookout Rock and several other nature activities.